MarlonTancredo/rover-mars/README.md

 👉 Use `npm install` on the terminal to install all the dependencies.

+👉 Use `npm start` on the terminal to start the project.

 🧪 Make the tests using `npm test` or `npm run test:watch`.

 ##